Monday qualifier

 A Monday qualifier is a stroke play golf tournament held on the Monday before a professional golf tournament that awards top finishers entry into the professional tournament.
 Those who enter the Monday qualifiers are those with no status on the tour sponsoring the event or too far down the tour's priority list to earn direct entry.
 The players who earn entry into the professional tournament in this manner are also called Monday qualifiers.
+In the 1960s, players vying to become Monday qualifiers for a tour event were informally referred to as "rabbits", a term they found disparaging.

 In the United States, both the PGA Tour and Korn Ferry Tour offer Monday qualifiers for most events.
-On the PGA Tour, an eighteen-hole pre-qualifier for entry into each Monday qualifier is also held before the Monday qualifier.
+On the PGA Tour, an 18-hole pre-qualifier for entry into each Monday qualifier is also held before the Monday qualifier.
 The entry fee for a PGA Tour pre-qualifier to the Monday qualifier is $200 and the entry fee for the PGA Tour Monday qualifier is an additional $200.

-The PGA Tour awards four spots via Monday qualifying in most events, excluding those classified as invitationals and majors, although the USGA and R&A have qualifying rounds for the U.S. Open and The Open.
+The PGA Tour awards four spots via Monday qualifying for most of its events, excluding those classified as invitationals.
+If there is a tie between fourth and fifth place after eighteen holes, sudden death holes are played until there are exactly four qualifiers.
+The PGA Tour does not run the majors and thus does not run qualifying tournaments for these tournaments.
+However, the USGA and R&A have their own systems of qualifying rounds for the U.S. Open and The Open Championship respectively, while the PGA Professional Championship {a tournament for American golf club professionals and teachers who are members of the PGA of America) acts as a qualifier for the PGA Championship.

 On the Korn Ferry Tour, the entry fee for a Monday qualifier is $450; there is no pre-qualifier.
-The Korn Ferry Tour awards spots in the main professional tournament to the top 12-14 finishers in the Monday qualifier depending on the tournament.
+The Korn Ferry Tour awards spots in the main professional tournament to the top 12–14 finishers in the Monday qualifier depending on the tournament.

 Since the PGA Tour's standard number of Monday qualifiers was reduced to four in 1983, four Monday qualifiers have gone on to win the tournament: